abilandz/PH8124/Lecture_6/Lecture_6.md

 Current time: 16:24:25
 ```

-**Example 6:** How can we catch the user's input directly into an array?
+**Example 7:** How can we directly catch the user's input into an array?

 We have already seen that by using **read** command we can catch the user's input, but if we want to store the input in a few different variables, that quickly becomes inconvenient.
 And quite frequently, we cannot foresee the length of the user's input.
 For instance, how to handle the user's reply to the question: "Which countries have you visited ?"
 That can be solved elegantly with arrays:
 ```bash